Skip to content

 How to Escape the 60% Trap

-The most effective solution is to make pension contributions (either directly or via salary sacrifice) to bring your adjusted income below £100,000.
-Every £1 contributed to your pension reduces your adjusted income by £1, restoring your personal allowance and cutting your effective rate back to 40%.
+The most effective solution is to make pension contributions (via salary sacrifice or directly) to bring your adjusted net income below £100,000.
+Every £1 contributed to your pension reduces your adjusted net income by £1, restoring your personal allowance.

 • Salary sacrifice pension — reduces gross income before NI and income tax, saving up to 60p in tax per £1 contributed between £100,000–£125,140